SixArm/mast-cell-help/topics/traditional-mix-up/index.md

 * Traditional Inuit practices can use a [carnivore diet](../carnivore-diet/) plentiful in fish oils and derivatives such as [omega-3](../omega-3/).

-The word "traditional" can mean traditional in the sense of allopathic medical training, such as currently taught at major worldwide medical schools such as Harvard in the United States and Imperial College in the United Kingdom.
-Some examples of the term are "traditional allopathic studies" and "traditional scientific methods" and "traditional medical licenses".
+The word "traditional" can mean traditional in the sense of allopathic medical training:

 * Traditional allopathic studies are when medicine is taught at colleges and university through lectures, seminars, practicals.
 Focus is per topic, such as per organ e.g. the heart, or specialization e.g. cardiology, or treatment e.g. atorvastatins.